Oslandia/qgis-versioning/docs/functionality.rst

 .. note::
    Even though branches are to hold independent versioning histories, they still result in a "commit" in the *revisions* table.
+   The branch name must not contain an underscore see `issue #82 <https://github.com/Oslandia/qgis-versioning/issues/82>`_

 Archiving
 *********